 5. Batch Tasks

-Not only will you be more productive this way, but you also get in the mood and work more than you would if you stop and then start again.
+Not only will you be more productive this way, but you also get in the mood and work more than you would if you had to stop and then start again.

-Plus, you have the time to think again about something before you publish it.
+Plus, you have the time to think again about your posts before you publish them.
 Maybe you want to add something or remove something.
 Maybe you want to change something.

 6. The Pomodoro Technique

-7. FREE Tools To Make Your Life Easier
+8. FREE Tools To Make Your Life Easier

 So here are some tools you can use to improve your productivity.
 Not everyone is the same, so check them out and start using the ones that help YOU!

 On brain.fm, you can listen to music that improves your productivity, meditation or sleep.
 I like working with music, so for me, it’s worth giving it a try.
-Check it out to see how it goes.
-I think you’ll love it!

 Write Or Die

 You can choose the Stimulus mode to help you get going or the Consequence mode to prevent you from stopping.
 You can even choose the Kamikaze mode in which the text gets deleted one by one letter if you stop writing for a long time!
-Talk about motivation!

-8. Take A Break
+9. Take A Break

 Take a break every once in a while.
-You don’t want to burn out and this is pretty easy when you start something you’re passionate about.
+You don’t want to burn out and this is a little too easy when you start something you’re passionate about.

-These breaks will be useful for you to calm down and also in case something goes wrong and there’s an emergency you’ll have time in your day to deal with it without “destroying” the whole schedule.
+- Second, in case something goes wrong and there’s an emergency, you’ll have time in your day to deal with it without “destroying” the whole schedule.

 Habits Of Effective People

-Share with us some of your productivity tips and, if you have any questions, I’d be happy to answer!
+If you have any questions, I’d be happy to answer!
 Any suggestions are always welcome, so tell me about topics you’d like me to write.
 And if you liked this, check out how to plan your day better.

 See you next time!